 Our Diversity & Inclusion Committee, chaired by KMK Partner Bethany P. Recht, works to ensure that diversity is a key focus through various firm initiatives, participation in community events, and related recruiting activities.

-- Hosting inaugural diversity case competition: KMK, in partnership with the University of Cincinnati College of Law's Center for Professional Development, hosted the inaugural Diversity Case Competition for first-year minority law students in the Greater Cincinnati area in January 2019.
-The competition provides a premier learning experience through a challenging case competition and networking opportunities with non-legal and legal professionals from around the Greater Cincinnati area.
+- Hosting annual diversity case competition: KMK, in partnership with the University of Cincinnati College of Law's Center for Professional Development, hosted the first and only national Diversity Case Competition for first-year minority law students in the Greater Cincinnati area in January 2019.
+This annual competition provides a premier learning experience through a challenging case competition and networking opportunities with non-legal and legal professionals from around the Greater Cincinnati area.

 - Mentoring diverse law students: KMK is a member of the Leadership Council on Legal Diversity (LCLD), a national organization of corporate chief legal officers and law firm managing partners dedicated to creating a diverse legal profession.
 Several KMK attorneys have served as mentors to students at Northern Kentucky University Chase College of Law (Chase), and University of Cincinnati’s College of Law (UC) through LCLD’s law school mentoring program.
 Moreover, KMK has hosted LCLD’s local group mentoring session that focused on the importance of professionalism for first year law students at Chase and UC.